Swap your Home

 - View the property more than once and at different times of the day and week.
 We also advise a final viewing a couple of days prior to the exchange taking place to ensure you are aware of any responsibilities that you will be taking on.

 - Please make sure that all outstanding repairs in your home are reported to us in advance of the property inspection taking place.
-Greatwell Homes will not take responsibility for any repairs that are a result of customer neglect or damage.
+We will not take responsibility for any repairs that are a result of customer neglect or damage.

 - Ensure that you do not owe any rent arrears and that you are not in breach of your tenancy.
 This means that your home and gardens are in good order and you have not had any issues with anti-social behaviour.

-- Once you have moved you will be responsible for the repairs or maintenance of any alterations, fixtures or fittings made by the previous customers and NOT by Greatwell Homes.
+- Once you have moved you will be responsible for the repairs or maintenance of any alterations, fixtures or fittings made by the previous customers, these will not be picked up by Greatwell Homes.
 This can mean putting right any damage caused by the previous occupants.
 This often includes:

 - Home security systems